CMIW/sv_extractor/README.md

 This tool is based on [SCVI_Extract](https://github.com/psthrn42/SCVI_Extract).
 This tool was created to make extracting data from SV binary files easier by making an executable CLI instead of a python script.
 It should also support both windows and linux.

+Right now, for the .trpak files, it can only unpack the files without oodle lz compression.
+To decompress those a windows only dll is needed.
+For that [SCVI_Extract](https://github.com/psthrn42/SCVI_Extract) works better but still is windows only.

 ## Requirements

 0. ['flatc.exe'](https://github.com/google/flatbuffers/releases) and 'oo2core_6_win64.dll' for windows